William Shockley

-William Bradford Shockley (February 13, 1910 – August 12, 1989) was an American applied physicist.
+William Bradford Shockley (February 13, 1910 – August 12, 1989) was an American physicist.
 He was the manager of a research group at Bell Labs that included John Bardeen and Walter Brattain.
 The three scientists were jointly awarded the 1956 Nobel Prize in Physics "for their researches on semiconductors and their discovery of the transistor effect."

 Partly as a result of Shockley's attempts to commercialize a new transistor design in the 1950s and 1960s, California's Silicon Valley became a hotbed of electronics innovation.
 He recruited brilliant employees, but quickly alienated them with his autocratic and erratic management; they left and founded major companies in the industry.

-In his later life, while a professor of electrical engineering at Stanford University and afterward, Shockley became known as a racist and eugenicist.
+In his later life, while he was a professor of electrical engineering at Stanford University and afterward, Shockley became known for his outspoken promotion of racism and eugenics.

 Early life and education

-William Bradford Shockley was born on February 13, 1910, in London to American parents, and was raised in the family's hometown of Palo Alto, California, from the age of 3.
+William Bradford Shockley was born on February 13, 1910, in London to American parents, and was raised in the family's hometown of Palo Alto, California, from the age of three.
 His father, William Hillman Shockley, was a mining engineer who speculated in mines for a living and spoke eight languages.
-His mother, May Bradford, grew up in the American West, graduated from Stanford University, and became the first female U.S. deputy mining surveyor.
+His mother, May Bradford Shockley, grew up in the American West, graduated from Stanford University, and became the first female U.S. deputy mining surveyor.

 Shockley was homeschooled up to the age of eight, due to his parents' dislike of public schools as well as Shockley's habit of violent tantrums.
-Shockley learned a little physics at a young age from a neighbor who was a Stanford physics professor.
+Shockley learned some physics at a young age from a neighbor who was a Stanford physics professor.
 Shockley spent two years at Palo Alto Military Academy, then briefly enrolled in the Los Angeles Coaching School to study physics and later graduated from Hollywood High School in 1927.

-Shockley obtained a B.S. from Caltech in 1932 and a Ph.D. from MIT in 1936.
-The title of his doctoral thesis was Electronic Bands in Sodium Chloride, a topic suggested by his thesis advisor, John C. Slater.
+Shockley obtained a Bachelor of Science from the California Institute of Technology in 1932.
+He then entered the Massachusetts Institute of Technology, where he received a Doctor of Philosophy in 1936 for a thesis on the electronic band structure of sodium chloride.

 Career and research

-Shockley was one of the first recruits to Bell Laboratories by Mervin Kelly, who became director of research at the company in 1936 and focused on hiring solid-state physicists.
+Shockley was one of the first recruits to Bell Telephone Laboratories by Mervin Kelly, who became director of research at the company in 1936 and focused on hiring solid-state physicists.
 Shockley joined a group headed by Clinton Davisson in Murray Hill, New Jersey.
 Executives at Bell Labs had theorized that semiconductors may offer solid-state alternatives to the vacuum tubes used throughout Bell's nationwide telephone system.
-Shockley conceived a number of designs based on copper-oxide semiconductor materials, and with Walter Brattain's unsuccessful attempt to create a prototype in 1939.
+Shockley conceived a number of designs based on copper-oxide semiconductor materials, and collaborated with Walter Brattain's unsuccessful attempt to create a prototype in 1939.

 Shockley published a number of fundamental papers on solid-state physics in Physical Review.
 In 1938, he received his first patent, "Electron Discharge Device", on electron multipliers.